 Babies have very small stomachs, so they can't hold much milk.
-They get hungry very quickly, so you should try breast or bottle feeding them frequently, even if their last feed wasn't very long ago.
+They get hungry very quickly, so you should try breastfeeding or bottle feeding them frequently, even if their last feed wasn't very long ago.

-With formula milk, babies tend to need to feed less with up to two hours in between feeds.
-If your baby doesn't finish her feeds, they may benefit from drinking less milk more often.
+With formula milk, babies tend to need to feed less, with up to two hours in between feeds.
+If your baby doesn't finish their feed, they may benefit from drinking less milk more often.

-They're uncomfortableIf she's definitely not hungry, think practical.
+They're uncomfortableIf they're definitely not hungry, think practical.
 Babies often complain because they feel uncomfortable.

-Wet or dirty nappies bother some a lot more than others, so it's always worth checking whether she needs to be changed.
+Wet or dirty nappies bother some a lot more than others, so it's always worth checking whether they need to be changed.

-Also make sure her sleep suit fits properly (you wouldn't be happy if your clothes felt tight, would you?), her bedding is comfortable and she's not too hot or too cold.
+Also make sure their sleep suit fits properly (you wouldn't be happy if your clothes felt tight, would you?), their bedding is comfortable and your baby's not too hot or too cold.

-The temperature in her bedroom should be around 18°C (65°F).
+The temperature in their bedroom should be around 18°C (65°F).
 This may all sound obvious, but it's easy to forget these simple things when you're feeling stressed.

-They're tiredIf she's tired she should just go to sleep, right?
+They're tiredIf your baby's tired they should just go to sleep, right?

-Well she would if she could, but young babies often need a bit of extra help getting off to sleep.
-Try cuddling, rocking, stroking and singing to help calm her down, and if non of that works there are some brilliant 'baby sleep tricks' out there which you can try.
-Don't worry about 'spoiling her'.
+Well they would if they could, but young babies often need a bit of extra help getting off to sleep.
+Try cuddling, rocking, stroking and singing to help calm them down, and if none of that works there are some brilliant baby sleep tricks out there which you can try.
+Don't worry about 'spoiling them'.
 The vast majority of experts now agree that you can't spoil a newborn baby by cuddling and comforting them.

 They're overtiredYoung babies can't handle too much stimulation.
-Lots of visitors, or a very busy day can unsettle her and make her extremely tired.
-But this doesn't mean she'll recuperate by sleeping for eight hours.
+Lots of visitors or a very busy day can unsettle them and make your baby extremely tired.
+But this doesn't mean they'll recuperate by sleeping for eight hours.